 Standard Emergency Warning Signal

-The Standard Emergency Warning Signal (SEWS) is a wailing siren sound used throughout Australia for various emergency events of major significance, such as cyclones, flooding and severe storms.
+The Standard Emergency Warning Signal (SEWS) is a wailing siren sound used throughout Australia.
+It is used for various emergency events of major significance, such as:

 Listen to SEWS to familiarise yourself with the sound.